Sodo–Moyale–Suswa High Voltage Power Line: Construction

-Construction in Kenya

-KEC International Limited (KEC), an Indian company, is contracted to build the 195 km section from Elboro to Logologo, both in Marsabit County.
+KEC International Limited (KEC), an Indian company, was contracted to build the 195 km section from Elboro to Logologo, in Marsabit County.

-Larsen and Toubro Limited is responsible for building the section from Logologo to Kinamba in Laikipia County, measuring 201 km.
+Larsen and Toubro Limited was responsible for building the section from Logologo to Kinamba in Laikipia County, measuring 201 km.
 The Kinamba to Suswa section is contracted to Kalpataru Power Transmission Limited, and it measures about 237 km.
-A new 500kV substation is included in the scope of work.
+A new 500 kV substation was included in the scope of work.

+The interconnector was put into service in November 2022.